alleyinteractive/wp-alleyvate/README.md

 ### `disable_comments`

 This feature disables WordPress comments entirely, including the ability to post, view, edit, list, count, modify settings for, or access URLs that are related to comments completely.
+The blocks are also removed from the Gutenburg block editor.

 ### `disable_custom_fields_meta_box`